seidelj/uchicago_pgg/README.md

 ##### Deploy the application
-You can follow this sequence of commands any time you might change the code and want to upload to the server.
+You can follow this sequence of commands any time you might change the code and want to upload it to the server.
 ```
 (venv)$ git add .
 (venv)$ git commit -am "first deploy"